 In general, real estate-related securities and derivatives will be valued by the Adviser based on market quotations or at fair value determined in accordance with GAAP.
 Market quotations may be obtained from third-party pricing service providers or broker-dealers.
 When reliable market quotations for real estate-related securities are available from multiple sources, the Adviser will use commercially reasonable efforts to use two or more quotations and will value such real estate-related securities based on the average of the quotations obtained.
 GAAP defines fair value as the price that would be received to sell an asset or be paid to transfer a liability (i.e., the exit price) in an orderly transaction between market participants at the measurement date.
 Pursuant to the valuation guidelines adopted by our board of directors, if market quotations are not readily available (or are otherwise not reliable for a particular investment), the fair value will be determined in good faith by the Adviser.
 Due to the inherent uncertainty of these estimates, estimates of fair value may differ from the values that would have been used had a ready market for these investments existed and the differences could be material.
-Market quotas are considered not readily available in circumstances where there is an absence of current or reliable market-based data (e.g., trade information, bid/ask information, or broker-dealer quotations).
-Our board of directors has delegated to the Adviser the responsibility for monitoring significant events that may materially affect the values of our real estate-relate securities and for directors has delegated to the applicable investments should be re-evaluated in light of such significant events.
+Market quotations, or broker-dealer quotations).
+Our board of directors has delegated to the Adviser the responsibility for monitoring significant events that may materially affect the values of our real estate-related securities and derivative investments and for determining whether the value of the applicable investments should be re-evaluated in light of such significant events.
 The valuation of our real estate-related securities and derivatives will not be reviewed by our independent valuation advisor or appraised.